The Girl behind the Mirror

 “Here it is,” he said, smiling even more broadly.
 “I have been keeping it for you.”

 Lucy gasped, ignoring his curious statement.
-It was the most beautiful dresser she had ever laid eyes on, with a beautiful mahogany top and drawers and a large rectangular mirror mounted within a gold-patterned border.
+It was the most beautiful dresser she had ever laid eyes on, with a gorgeous mahogany top and drawers and a large rectangular mirror mounted within a gold-patterned border.
 There was a small brass plate set into the wood below the mirror engraved with the words:

 Get to know your Reflection.